Spring Cleaning: 50+ Things to Toss Right Now

 goodmoments/istockphoto

 After cleaning out your own closet, tackle the kids' closets.
 Children's closets get even more cluttered because they outgrow things constantly or (let's face it) stain or rip them.
-Make it a habit to get rid of unworn, outgrown, or ruined clothing.
+Make it a habit to donate unworn or outgrown clothing, and toss/recycle those that are ruined.

 Shoes